 Students born on or after January 1, 2002 and entering the seventh-grade need proof of an adolescent pertussis (whooping cough) booster and adolescent meningococcal vaccinations.
 Every child in a Georgia school system (Kindergarten-12th grade), attending a child care facility, or a new student of any age entering a Georgia school for the first time is required by law to have a Georgia Immunization Certificate, Form 3231.
 Below are the immunizations required for child care and school attendance:

 - Hib disease (up to age 5 years)

 Some schools, colleges, and universities have policies requiring vaccination against meningococcal disease as a condition of enrollment.
 Students aged 21 years or younger should have documentation of receipt of a dose of meningococcal conjugate vaccine not more than five years before enrollment.
 If the primary dose was administered before their 16th birthday, a booster dose should be administered before enrollment in college.

-This August, protect your family by getting vaccinated.
-The Georgia Department of Public Health reminds adults to check with their health care provider for their current vaccination recommendations as well as parents to check for their children.
 Safe and effective vaccines are available to protect adults and children alike against potentially life- threatening diseases such as tetanus, diphtheria, pertussis, meningococcal disease, hepatitis A, hepatitis B, shingles, measles, mumps, rubella and varicella (chickenpox).
 So talk to your health care provider or visit your public health department and get immunized today.

 For more information on immunization, visit http://dph.georgia.gov/immunization-section.